iliiliiliili/KittiViewer-plus/README.md

 This is an upgrade of [Second.KittiViewer](https://github.com/traveller59/second.pytorch#try-kitti-viewer-deprecated)

 - Works on raw KITTI data (without `second` preprocessing)
-- Allows to compare results of different networks (results must be saved in KITTI format)
+- Allows to compare results of different methods (results must be saved in KITTI format)
 - Allows to display segmentation of points

 ## Install Dependencies